How to Build an Outdoor Fireplace- Part 1

 Have questions about what type of foundation is required for one of our hardscape kits?
 Download our “Foundation Specs and Plans” PDF.
-This PDF shows everything you need to know whether building on a compacted gravel floating footer to building a concrete pad with piers below the frost line.
+This PDF shows everything you need to know, from building on a compacted gravel floating footer to a concrete pad with piers below the frost line.

 Remember, the foundation is the most crucial part of your build.
-Read the Foundation Specs and Plans PDF and Watch my video to familiarize yourself with what is expected for a fireplace foundation.
-If you are sure about what to do, you can always call a professional.
+Read the Foundation Specs and Plans PDF and Watch my video to familiarize yourself with what is expected of a fireplace foundation.
+If you are unsure about what to do, you can always call a professional.

 Building a foundation for your outdoor fireplace or grill island is not rocket science.
 It is manual labor.
 That doesn’t mean you have to break your back.
 Take your time and work methodically.
-Don’t do more than you are capable.
+Don’t do more than you are capable of.
 When excavating, timing is critical.
 Your soil should be the correct moisture.
-Too dry and digging can be challenging.
+Too dry, and digging can be challenging.
 Too wet, and you can have a heavy, sloppy mess.
 You can wait until mother nature presents you with the ideal conditions.
 Luckily, these happen in the best times to build- spring and fall.
 The temperatures are milder this time of year, and rains can keep the soil at proper moisture.
-If you need to dig during a hot, dry spell, you can trickle a garden hose around the area for a couple of days before digging.
-Let it dry to the right consistency if you get the soil too wet.
+If you need to dig during a hot, dry spell, you can trickle a garden hose around the area for a few days before digging.
+Let it dry to the right consistency if the soil is too wet.
 Trickle water is the key.

 Don’t excavate so deep and wide that excavation equipment is necessary.
 You can rent and use these.
 Be aware that the amount of damage excavators can do is astonishing.
-If not used skillfully, they can easily break your house, dig through water mains, or over excavate.
+They can easily break your house, dig through water mains, or over-excavate if not used skillfully.
 To avoid these hazards yet still ease your burden, use a smaller machine.
 Often, a tiller will quickly break up hard or rocky soils.
 Not only are these machines cheap to rent and easy to run, but they are also easier to transport.
 You can get a tiller to backyard spaces an excavator can’t go.

-With a little more work and planning, plus concrete and rebar, you can build a concrete pad similar to laying a gravel foundation.
+With a little more work and planning, plus concrete and rebar, you can build a concrete pad like a gravel foundation.
 The leveling and basic construction would be similar.
-You will need to construct a more precisely sized wooden form to pour the concrete.
+You must construct a more precisely sized wooden form to pour the concrete.
 I will post it here if I cover concrete footing in a later video.

 Now that you have finished the most important part of your build, you can focus on the fun stuff: Building your outdoor fireplace kit!